Registered Nurse License Verification

 The majority of cities and counties in the Western World; United States, Canada, United Kingdom, etc. Use an online registration verification database through the internet.
 Some places still use the paper-based, filing, data system which is quite antiquated.

 Once a nursing assistant has finished the CNA course and passed the exams, they are certified.
 After that, a CNA must take a licensing exam and they receive a licensing number that allows them to work independently.
 Most nursing assistants are very busy and keeping track of licensing can be an arduous task.
 To avoid the hassle of a lot of paperwork, a CNA simply needs to find the nurse aide registry website for their county and city and visit the office to turn in their certificate and license so that a copy of the original is made.
-After that, the CNA is able to keep the original documents and the registration verification office will post this information on the verification database for the medical community and the government.
+After that, the CNA can keep the original documents and the registration verification office will post this information on the verification database for the medical community and the government.

-The North Carolina Board of Nursing’s License Verification web page is a free service intended to provide information regarding Registered Nurses, Licensed Practical Nurses, Nurse Aide II, Advanced Practice Nurses for the practice of nursing in the State of North Carolina.
+The North Carolina Board of Nursing’s License Verification web page is a free service intended to provide information regarding Registered Nurses, Licensed Practical Nurses, Nurse Aide II, and Advanced Practice Nurses for the practice of nursing in the State of North Carolina.
 Verification also includes Medication Aide Registered Nurse Instructors in the State of North Carolina.
 While the Board strives to provide accurate and reliable information, the Board does not warrant the accuracy of every item of information provided online and accepts no liability for damages of any kind resulting from reliance on this information.

 Registered Nurse License Verification Requirements